Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Analysis

 With its narrow field of view ($\sim3.5^{\prime\prime} \times 3.5^{\prime\prime}$) and high angular resolution (about 20 mas, \bluecite{Schmid2018}), observations with the ZIMPOL instrument reveal the morphology of the inner part of the nebula.
 To enhance the contrast, we used a coronagraph (seen as a black circle with spiders) and polarimetric measurements.
-The light from the star is unpolarized, while dust scatters this light.
-Images in polarized light enable to partially mask the central star and reveal the dust around it.
-Figure~\ref{fig:I_PRIM} presents the polarized intensity image obtained with the ZIMPOL I\_PRIM filter (central wavelength 789.7 nm).
+The light from the star is unpolarised, while dust scatters this light.
+Images in polarised light enabled us to partially mask the central star and reveal the dust around it.
+Figure~\ref{fig:I_PRIM} presents the polarised-intensity image obtained with the ZIMPOL I\_PRIM filter (central wavelength: 789.7 nm).

-The central circular shape, with a diameter of $\sim$1 arcsec, is the adaptive optics correction halo, and therefore, not physical.
-The ZIMPOL polarized intensity image \fref{fig:I_PRIM} highlights two prominent cavities, referred to as Holes 1 and 2.
-These cavities, each measuring approximately $2''$ in length and $1''$ in width, are positioned symmetrically on either side of a bright North East-South West axis.
+The central circular shape, with a diameter of $\sim$1 arcsec, is the adaptive optics correction halo and, therefore, not physical.
+The ZIMPOL polarised-intensity image \fref{fig:I_PRIM} highlights two prominent cavities, which are referred to as holes 1 and 2.
+These cavities, each measuring approximately $2''$ in length and $1''$ in width, are positioned symmetrically on either side of a bright northeast-southwest axis.

-In the polarized intensity images, the two stars appear embedded in a non-uniform cavity of $\sim$2 arcsec in diameter, including the two voids described before.
-The inner edges of this cavity are clearly nonspherical and a dichotomy is observed between the North-West rim where four loops of diameter $\sim$0.3 arcsec are observed and the South-East displays 5 cometary-like features pointing toward the center.
+In the polarised-intensity images, the two stars appear embedded in a non-uniform cavity of $\sim$2 arcsec in diameter, including the two voids described before.
+The inner edges of this cavity are clearly non-spherical, and a dichotomy is observed between the northwest rim, where four loops of $\sim$0.3 arcsec in diameter are observed, and the southeast displays five comet-like features pointing towards the centre.
+The external parts of the observed nebula are more uniform, albeit still clumpy.